Digital-Methods-HASS/au669893_Buenemann_HansHermann/README.md

-# Views on Germans during first half of 20th century
+# Australian views on Germans during first half of the 20th century

 ---